c2997108/lastwasm/doc/last-seeds.rst

 ----------------------------

 This DNA seeding scheme reduces run time and memory use, by only seeking seeds at ~1/16 of positions in each sequence.
+(From "How to optimally sample a sequence for rapid analysis" by MC Frith, J Shaw, JL Spouge.)
 It uses this seed alphabet::

   R  A G